-I had the great opportunity to interview Sarah Stremming of the Cognitive Canine in Washington.
+I had the great opportunity to interview Sarah Stremming of the Cognitive Canine in Washington on this episode of the Paws & Reward Podcast about understanding a dog’s emotional threshold.
 Sarah is a dog trainer, agility and obedience competitor, and canine behavior consultant.
 She travels the globe helping dogs and handlers understand each other better.
 She also has a well-known podcast Cog-Dog Radio.
 Check it out!

 In today’s episode, we discuss how to work with your dog’s emotional threshold during the training process.
 In order to make progress in our training plans, we have to push at our dog’s emotional edge in a safe way.
-But how far is too far and how do you know when we have passed the dog’s threshold?
+But how far is too far when it comes to dog threshold training and how do you know when we have passed the dog’s threshold?

-Sarah and I both subscribe to a least intrusive, minimally aversive approach (LIMA) when teaching both canines and their humans.
-Least intrusive means allowing the animal to have choice and control over their outcomes and minimally aversive means being aware of what the learner finds aversive throughout the training process and working to avoid these measures as best we can.
+Least intrusive means allowing the animal to have choice and control over their outcomes.
+Minimally aversive means being aware of what the learner finds aversive throughout the training process and working to avoid these measures as best we can.
 This philosophy helps us create positive and safe environments for everyone in order to maximize the learning for both the dog and the human.

-In contrast, there are many people that believe in the philosophy of pushing the person or dog over threshold as they “know” or assume the outcome will be okay.
-For example, leaving the child at school in hopes they see how fun it is, or letting a puppy cry it out at night in hopes that they will eventually tucker out and realize the crate is not that bad.
+In contrast, there are many people that believe in the philosophy of pushing past a human’s or a dog’s emotional threshold as they “know” or assume the outcome will be okay.
+For example, leaving a child at school in hopes they see how fun it is, or letting a puppy cry it out at night in hopes that they will eventually tucker out and realize the crate is not that bad.

 - Under emotional threshold: the dog does not react to the sight of the stimulus.
 He or she is either noticeably comfortable with the stimulus present or has a neutral response to the stimulus.